cr806/phorest_pipeline/Instructions.md

 # Initial laptop and phorest-pi setup
 - Plug phorest-pi, using any ethernet cable, directly into the laptop
 - Go to network settings on the laptop and ensure that `Pi direct connection` is available
-- Switch on the phorest-pi, after booting, the pi should revert to a static IP configuration, at this point the laptop's `Pi direct connection` should refresh to say it's connected and using IP 192.168.1.1
+- Switch on the phorest-pi, after booting, the laptop's `Pi direct connection` should refresh to say it's connected and using IP 192.168.1.1
 - The phorest-pi should now be available at IP 192.168.1.2

 # To access phorest config files and data